How To Take Before and After Progress Photos

 How To Take Before / After Progress Photos

-How To Take Progress Photos:
+How To Take Progress Photos By Yourself

 1. Choose a simple non distracting location like a plain wall.
 Make sure there is no clutter, patterns, bright colors or distracting objects in the background.
 Use the same spot for each time you take your progress shots.